All Episodes

 Exactly.

-I go through the water.
+I go through the money.

-At this point, what difference does it make Hillary said?
+At this point, what difference does it make, Hillary said?

 We knew Hillary was a horrible human being.